Peterborough Panthers: 2000s

+2010s

-The team continued to compete in the highest league from 2007 to 2013, despite problems during the 2011 season.
-On 24 November 2010 following changes to the rules for rider averages made at the Annual General Meeting of the BSPA, the Peterborough Panthers and Coventry Bees walked out of the meeting.
+The team continued to compete in the highest league despite problems leading up to the 2011 season.
+Following changes to the rules for rider averages made at the AGM of the BSPA, the Panthers and Coventry Bees walked out of the meeting.
 As a result the BSPA omitted both teams from the 2011 Elite League for failing to declare their intent to compete.
 The decision was the subject of a legal challenge by both clubs.
-The BSPA offered a compromise which was initially rejected until 8 April when both teams confirmed their starting places.
+The BSPA offered a compromise which was initially rejected before both teams confirmed their starting places.

-The team had a record Elite League victory on 23 August 2013, beating Coventry Bees by 70 points to 20 and in 2017 the Panthers won the SGB Championship Fours at their home track.
+The team had a record Elite League victory on 23 August 2013, beating Coventry Bees by 70 points to 20 The Panthers dropped to the second division from 2014 to 2018 but won the 2017 division 2 Knockout Cup and fours during the period.

-2014–2023

-The Panthers competed in the second division from 2014 to 2018.
-They won the 2017 division 2 Knockout Cup during the period.
 In 2019, the team rejoined the highest league called the SGB Premiership.

+2020s

-In 2021, they won the highest league title for just the third time in their history.
+After the leagues were cancelled in 2020 due to the COVID-19 pandemic, the Panthers won the highest league title for just the third time in their history in 2021.
 After finishing top of the regular season table by just one point, they overtook the long time leaders Wolverhampton Wolves and by virtue of finishing top they elected to play Wolves in the play off semi finals, rather than the third or fourth placed teams Belle Vue and Sheffield.
 Peterborough then deservedly won the playoffs by beating Wolverhampton in the semifinals and Belle Vue in the final.
+The Peterborough team gained the nickname the 'Dad's Army' due to the fact that four of their riders were aged 40 or older.

-The 2023 season was the last season for Peterborough at the East of England Showground.
-The club will need to move after the season due to the redevelopment of the Arena by owners Asset Earning Power Group (AEPG).
+The 2023 season was the last season for Peterborough at the East of England Showground, following the redevelopment of the Arena by owners Asset Earning Power Group (AEPG) and the club were disbanded.